arnaldpuy/belief_systems_70/README.md

 * `policy.corpus.food_NETWORK.xlsx`
 * `full.text.corpus.food_NETWORK.xlsx`

+We also enclose in `.csv` the [Aquastat](https://data.apps.fao.org/aquastat/?lang=en) data on the percentage of freshwater withdrawn by agriculture and the percentage of grain irrigated at the country level, which are discussed and analyzed in the manuscript.

+* `aquastat.fraction.grain.irrigated.csv`
+* `aquastat.fraction.agriculture.withdrawals.csv`

 #### Generated data

 The files below contain the nodes and edges for the water and the food belief system network